nclslbrn/webserver/readme.md

 <img src="http://nclslbrn.org/github-media/webserver.sh-demo.gif">

-For people who are desactivate apache and mysql auto-start (on OS start-up) Bored to type on terminal one command for launch Apache and an other to start MySql.
+For people who are desactivate apache and mysql auto-start (on OS start-up), bored to type on terminal one command for launch Apache and an other to start MySql and then open browser.
+This script start services (apcahe and mysql) and then launch a browser at http://localhost.
 It works on Ubuntu but can work on OSX with changing 'apache2' to 'apachectl' and 'mysql' to '/usr/local/mysql/support-files/mysql.server'.
 You can change / add others service like maridb, grunt, dropboox
 , etc.